Dallas Area Rapid Transit

 DART was created in 1983 to replace a municipal bus system and funded expansion of the region's transit network through a sales tax levied in member cities.
-DART light rail began operation in 1996 and operates over 93 mi of track.
+DART rail began operation in 1996 and operates over 93 mi of track.
 It was the longest light rail system in the United States until 2023, when it was surpassed by Los Angeles Metro Rail with the consolidation of the A Line.

 DART jointly operates the Trinity Railway Express commuter rail line between Dallas and Fort Worth, with Trinity Metro.
 The agency also operates the Dallas Streetcar and provides funding for the non-profit M-Line Trolley.

 History

 Precursor agencies

 The Dallas Transit System (DTS) was a public transit service operated by the city of Dallas, from 1964 to 1983.
 DTS was formed by the consolidation of various privately owned transit companies and streetcar lines.
 Prior to DTS, the company was formerly known as the Dallas Railway and Terminal Company when Dallas had an extensive streetcar system that spanned from Oak Cliff to North Dallas.
 The name was changed shortly after the last streetcar ran in January 1956.
 DART formally took over operations of the DTS in 1988.

 In 2000, DART employees restored a 1966 DTS bus to its original state.